ssh-mitm/ssh-mitm/doc/user_guide/trivialauth.rst

 The attack combines three authentication methods in sequence.

-**1. Publickey — probing only**
+**1. Publickey — probing only (user validity oracle)**

-SSH-MITM first checks Alice's public keys against the real server to find out which key she would use for login.
+SSH-MITM queries the real server's :doc:`user validity oracle
+</vulnerabilities/CVE-2016-20012>` for each public key Alice offers.
+The server answers whether that username/key combination would be accepted — without SSH-MITM completing authentication.
 This step must never result in a successful login on the SSH-MITM side — a successful publickey authentication would trigger a FIDO2 confirmation and alert Alice.

 **2. Trivial authentication — establishing the session**